 For further details and teachers’ terms please email or contact us on 020 8680 9747

 Bookings can be made by debit/credit card by calling us on 020 8680 9747, using our online booking platform https://southendmusicschool.co.uk/book-a-lesson/ or by visiting in person by appointment at 9, South End, Croydon.
 CR0 1BE

 Looking for music lessons in Croydon?
 Look no further…South End Music School boasts five fully air conditioned and professionally equipped teaching rooms.
 Everything is provided for students to arrive and study in the most comfortable environment possible, where concentration and privacy are key ingredients to successful learning.

 For Piano and Guitar students ALL instruments and equipment can be provided for your lesson.
 We do, however strongly suggest that most guitar students bring their own instrument.

 (We are regrettably unable to provide Violins for use during lessons.)

 How do I book my first lesson?

 Very simple !!
-You can contact us by email, or by calling our booking line on 020 8680 9747… Provided we have answered all your questions, discussed times and availability and you have decided on a particular appointment, all we will require at that point is a securing deposit of £19.00, which is accepted by credit or debit card.
-Your payment can be made over the phone or by visiting in person to pay in cash, whichever you prefer.
+You can contact us by email, or by calling our booking line on 020 8680 9747… Provided we have answered all your questions, discussed times and availability and you have decided on a particular appointment, all we will require at that point is a securing deposit of £20.00, which is accepted by credit or debit card.
+Your payment can be made over the phone, via our online booking platform, or by visiting us in person, whichever you prefer.